Shrey5555/Obstacle-Avoidance-Based-On-Machine-Learning/README.md

 ### Models

-1. **DenseNet-based Monocular Depth Estimation Model**: In the Dense_net_model_training.ipynb notebook, provides a comprehensive guide on training a U-Net architecture for monocular depth estimation using the DenseNet model as the encoder.
+1. **DenseNet-based Monocular Depth Estimation Model**: In the [`Dense_net_model_training.ipynb`](dense-net-model-training.ipynb), provides a comprehensive guide on training a U-Net architecture for monocular depth estimation using the DenseNet model as the encoder.
 This model learns to perceive depth from a single input image and has demonstrated higher accuracy in the experiments.

-2. **MobileNet-based Monocular Depth Estimation Model**: The Mobile_net_model_training.ipynb notebook demonstrates the training process for another U-Net architecture, this time utilizing the MobileNet model as the encoder.
+2. **MobileNet-based Monocular Depth Estimation Model**: The [`Mobile_net_model_training.ipynb`](mobile-net-model-training.ipynb) demonstrates the training process for another U-Net architecture, this time utilizing the MobileNet model as the encoder.
 While this model achieves slightly lower accuracy compared to the DenseNet model, it offers a significant advantage in terms of faster prediction times.
 This can be especially beneficial when hardware limitations are a concern.

 ### Scripts